traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 Load dynamic configuration from one or more .toml or .yml files in a directory.

 `TRAEFIK_PROVIDERS_FILE_FILENAME`:
-Load dynamic configuration a file.
+Load dynamic configuration from a file.

 `TRAEFIK_PROVIDERS_FILE_WATCH`:
 Watch provider.
 (Default: ```true```)